oziomek1/ML.2018/README.md

 # ML.2018

+## This repository is strictly related with studies

-#### This is another tier of my learning the machine learning topic
+#### This is another tier of learning the machine learning topic